sandhya212/Mistic/vignette_example.rst

    * ``bokeh serve --port 5098 --show image_tSNE_GUI``
    * This runs a bokeh server locally and will automatically open the interactive dashboard in your browser at http://localhost:5098/image_tSNE_GUI

-* From the GUI, select markers and other options based on image metadata (for example, border, image layout) and click 'Run'
+* From the GUI, choose 't-CyCIF' from the dropdown menu, check the boxes for markers of interest and select other options based on image metadata (for example, border, image layout) and click 'Run'

 t-CyCIF image on Primary lung squamous cell carcinoma